ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

       This removes only the specified systems from the existing list (DELMSCOPE).

-      This option is mutually exclusive with :literal:`add` and :literal:`remove`.
+      This option is mutually exclusive with :emphasis:`add` and :emphasis:`remove`.

       | **required**: False
       | **type**: list